FOUR WAYS OF TRANSPORTING DATA OPTICAL NETWORK

 Having recognized that an active WDM system in most cases is far too much compared to what is needed for enterprise use, these systems do offer significant benefits over passive systems in terms of system management and signal amplification for longer distances.
 An ideal WDM networking solution for corporate datacenter connectivity should combine the simplicity of a passive, embedded solution with the value-adding features of an active WDM platform.

-Smartoptics M-Series marks a revolution in fiber optic networking solutions.
-M-Series is a unique 1U multiplexer platform that combines the simplicity of a passive multiplexer with the features of a more traditional transponder-based DWDM platform.
+Smartoptics open line systems marks a revolution in fiber optic networking solutions.
+DCP-M is a unique 1U multiplexer platform that combines everything required for an open line networking system – simple, reliable, and open.
 A multiplexer with integrated channel monitoring, amplification and signal conditioning.
 It easily handles all of today’s data protocols up to 100 Gbps per channel in a simple plug and forget approach.

 Our new intelligent approach to embedded WDM networking offers advanced functionality similar to that of active solutions but without the complexity.